AhmedAlbarghouti/Caret/README.md

 ## Why

 I wanted a hotkey to clean up text I'd copied from PDFs and Slack threads.
-Chrome's Prompt API (shipping stable in Chrome 145-150) finally makes "local-only AI" practical for this without asking users to install Ollama or anything else.
-This is an experiment with that API before it goes mainstream.
+Chrome's Prompt API, stable for extensions in Chrome 138+, finally makes "local-only AI" practical for this without asking users to install Ollama or anything else.
+This is an experiment with that API before the model ships broadly.
 Small enough to be a finished thing, technically interesting enough to be worth writing up.

 ## Install